Nikiri: How to Make Sushi Shoyu (Soy Sauce)

 For example, soy sauce used in Japanese sushi restaurants is usually neither Koikuchi Shoyu (濃口醤油: dark soy sauce) nor Usukuchi Shoyu (薄口醤油: light-colored soy sauce) but Nikiri Shoyu (煮切り醤油: boiled-down soy sauce) using Nikiri.

-The most common, multi-purpose soy sauce, Koikuchi Shoyu, generally has acridity and is usually not used for sushi and sashimi.
+The most common, regular multi-purpose soy sauce, Koikuchi Shoyu, generally has acridity and is usually not used for sushi and sashimi.

 for example, as a marinade for Maguro (tuna) or Katsuo (Skipjack tuna) called Zuke (漬け) or as a brush-on sauce for Yaki Onigiri (grilled rice ball).